PHYSICIANS URGENT CARE

 - Collected onsite and sent out to participating laboratory

 PCR testing is performed with a nasopharyngeal swab.
 This is the most accurate form of testing.
 This tests for ACTIVE infection and detects viral genetic material (RNA).
 It is considered very accurate however, results are not immediately available.
-As of July 1, 2020, results are taking 3-5 days.
 If you have symptoms, you should consider a PCR test.
 See FAQ for symptoms.

 - Blood test performed onsite in our lab